markus-j/disctapeUWP/README.md

 # disctapeUWP

 Disctape is a GPS distance meter optimized for Disc Golf.
-This is Windows 10 Universal app, that is published in store as hidden beta.
+This is Windows 10 Universal app, that is published in Windows Store as "Disctape".

-When ready, the app will be publised to the current (WP8.1) Disctape listing in Store.
+The listing includes both WP8.1 and Win10 UWP applications.
+The client sees the appropriate version based on their device and OS.